Concepts of Triangles are explained clearly below with definitions, different types of triangles and triangle properties.

 AB=DE, ∠B=∠E, BC=EF

-ANGLE-SIDE-ANGLE CONGRUENCY CONDITIONasa congruency condition
+ANGLE-SIDE-ANGLE CONGRUENCY CONDITION

 When two angles and included side of a triangle are equal to corresponding two angles and the included side of another triangle then those two triangles are said to be congruent by ASA Congruency condition.